CentralRepo1/CyberTeam/Tools/LinuxLockdown/README.md

 * Configure SSH with either a key-based or password-based authentication, based on the user's choice.
 * Install Uncomplicated Firewall (ufw).
 * Configure firewall to allow previously configured services through.
-* Confiire firewall to drop all other connections, or add other exceptions if desired.
+* Configure firewall to drop all other connections, or add other exceptions if desired.
 * Generates enumeration report of machine to ./report.txt
 * Generates log report of what the script accomplished to ./log.txt